Laura Ashley's e-commerce channel is now an established sales channel for the company, seeing 63% growth in sales year on year.

-The software industry looks as if it will have to continue carrying the costs of fighting piracy as the government indicates it will b e copyright holders that have to stump up the cash to catch those breaking the law.
-The latest twist in the anti-piracy parts of the Digital Economy Act will not com
+The software industry looks as if it will have to continue carrying the costs of fighting piracy as the government indicates it will be copyright holders that have to stump up the cash to catch those breaking the law.

-by Warwick Ashford Corporate spending on data security will increase sharply, according to a global poll by consultancy firm PricewaterhouseCoopers (PwC).
+Corporate spending on data security will increase sharply, according to a global poll by consultancy firm PricewaterhouseCoopers (PwC).
 More than half of respondents said their companies planned to spend more on technological defences against security breaches.
-This is the high

 Businesses are failing to use analytics in decision-making, even though enterprise data is growing by 57% a year.